reshapiro/eclipse-git-extensions/README.md

 - Pruning obsolete remote references

-- Creating simple tags
+- Creating Lightweight tags

 - Basic bundle support: create bundle file, fetch from bundle file, pull from bundle file.

 Requires Java 7 and an installation of command-line Git.
-Also requires the workspace to include a definition of the String Substitution variable 'git_exec' which should point at the absolute path of Git.
+Also requires the workspace to include a definition of the String Substitution variable 'git_exec' which should point at the absolute path of Git executable.